attackgoat/vk-graph/guide/src/README.md

 This guide book will walk you through the mental model of this crate and help explain how it maps to Vulkan API usage.

+Source code and issues live on the [GitHub repository](https://github.com/attackgoat/vk-graph).
+If you find a problem in this guide, please [open an issue](https://github.com/attackgoat/vk-graph/issues).

 > [!IMPORTANT]
 > Users should be familiar with the Vulkan [_specification_](https://registry.khronos.org/vulkan/specs/latest/html/vkspec.html)